Carlos Alcaraz: Playing style

 Alcaraz is an all-court tennis player, but primarily employs an aggressive baseline style of play.
-His straight armed forehand is typically his most potent shot: he can either hit it flat and fast for winners from every court position, or add a great amount of topspin and margin over the net.
-He plays with a flatter and lower net-clearance two-handed backhand.
+He is known for his exceptional court coverage and defensive retrieval ability, often turning defensive positions into offensive opportunities during rallies.
+His straight-armed forehand is typically his most potent shot: he can either hit it flat and fast for winners from every court position, or add a great amount of topspin and margin over the net.
+He plays with a flatter and lower two-handed backhand.
 Due to his aggression, Alcaraz typically generates a high count of both winners and unforced errors off his groundstrokes, particularly his forehand.

 Alcaraz has a powerful first serve for his height; commonly around 115 to 120 mph and as high as 135 mph, but hit with average placement.
 Alcaraz often adds topspin to his second serve in order to generate a high bounce, which either pushes his opponents back or forces a weak return.
 This serve typically reaches 150 to 170 km/h (93 to 106 mph).
 Due mostly to its lack of targeted placement, Alcaraz's serve is often described as a relative weak spot in his game.
 He is elite as a returner, particularly of first serves.
 In 2024, he won nearly a third of his opponents' service games.

 Alcaraz has an impressive net-game with excellent drop volleys and drive volleys, and frequently serves-and-volleys on crucial points.
 His greatly disguised drop shot is key to his game.
 The heaviness of his groundstrokes pushes his opponents to the back of the court, which then makes his drop shots difficult to reach.
 His slight preference for forehand over backhand drop shots has been noted as unusual.
 Andy Roddick has said that the Alcaraz drop shot is "the best in the history of tennis".
 Some players and commentators have credited Alcaraz as responsible for rising drop shot usage across both professional tours in recent years.